The latest industry news, articles and events

-In truth a well organised intrusion prevention and detection system may well protect your systems, but if you’re attacker is dedicating his or her life to exploiting you, then the chances are they will eventually succeed.
-If you’re organisation is targeted by an Advanced Persistent Threat (APT’s) then your infrastructure is likely to succumb to their persistence and determination, particularly if they are well resourced, as many are.
-Their methodology will afford them the time to test and retest your platforms until a weakness can be exploited.
+In truth, a well-organised intrusion prevention and detection system may well protect your systems, but if your attacker is dedicating his or her life to exploiting you, then the chances are they will eventually succeed.
+If your organisation is targeted by an Advanced Persistent Threat (APT) then your infrastructure is likely to succumb to their persistence and determination, particularly if they are well resourced, as many are.
+Their methodology will afford them the time to test and retest their platforms until a weakness can be exploited.

 And don’t be mistaken into thinking that compliance is security, it isn’t – there is often a diverse gap between being compliant and being secure.
 In order to accurately understand the risks involved you need to conduct a detailed risk assessment, quantifying the losses that might be incurred by even the simplest of breaches and then balance that with the cost of ensuring you remain safe and not sorry.